svip-lab/PlaneDepth/README.md

 ## 🐇 Evaluation

-We provide the defult evaluation command of in `eval.sh`.
+We provide the defult evaluation command in `eval.sh`.
 Please refer to your training settings to modify it.

 ## 🐉 Pretrained model